Once received, submissions are first registered and screened by our staff for eligibility and completeness.

 - the level of creativity displayed in the conceptual, formal/structural and musical ideas of each qualified submission;

-- the level of authenticity and distinctiveness displayed in the composer’s artistic voice;
+- the level of authenticity, originality and distinctiveness displayed in the composer’s artistic voice;

 Technical Merit (15 points)

-The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regards to its use of rhythm, melody, harmony, timbre, texture, dynamics and orchestration.
-They will evaluate these elements especially in regard to how well they express or positively reinforce the composer’s purpose and intentions for the proposed work, and as they relate to the Prize theme.
+The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regard to its use of form, rhythm, melody, harmony, timbre, texture, dynamics, articulations and orchestration.
+They will evaluate these elements especially regarding how well they express or positively reinforce the composer’s purpose and intentions for the proposed work.

 Thematic Fit (15 points)

-The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the reflection of what constitutes Canadian music.
+The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the approved guidelines and statement of what it determines to constitute International music.

 Capacity (10 points)